SF-RAG: Structure-Fidelity Retrieval-Augmented Generation for Academic Question Answering: Experiments

 These two ablations reveal complementary roles.
-The coupled PaperTree and path guidance primarily reduce dispersion across sections, which lowers Section Entropy and stabilizes answer quality.
+The coupled structure-fidelity index and path guidance primarily reduce dispersion across sections, which lowers Section Entropy and stabilizes answer quality.
 The structure anchored summaries primarily improve allocation within selected sections, which lowers Evidence Alignment Cross Entropy and supports answer generation.
-The full PT-RAG combines both effects, yielding the lowest entropy diagnostics together with the strongest F$_1$(Evidence), and this alignment is reflected by the highest F$_1$(Answer).
+The full SF-RAG combines both effects, yielding the lowest entropy diagnostics together with the strongest F$_1$(Evidence), and this alignment is reflected by the highest F$_1$(Answer).